-Click Create in the sidebar and select Query.
+Click New in the sidebar and select Query.

 The SQL editor displays.

 In the data warehouses drop-down list, select a SQL warehouse.
 To filter the list, enter text in the text box.

 The first time you create a query the list of available SQL warehouses displays in alphabetical order.
 The next time you create a query, the last used SQL warehouse is selected.

 The icon next to the SQL warehouse indicates the status:

-If there are no SQL warehouses, contact your Databricks SQL administrator.
+If there are no SQL warehouses in the list, contact your Databricks SQL administrator.

 If there are no data objects in the schema browser or in Data Explorer, contact your Databricks SQL administrator.